 This is often the number-one tip when it comes to saving money on wallpaper installation: buy the paper yourself.
 Double rolls of wallpaper average $30-$50, although premium brands and styles can cost much more.
-While most home improvement stores will sell it, you can also find modern designs on websites like Hygge and West, which sells high-quality traditional and removable wallpaper in a variety of patterns.
+While most home improvement stores will sell it, you can also find modern designs online.

-You might also want to offer to buy the materials your expert needs to save money, like masking tape and paper, surface repair and preparation materials, primers, and cleanup supplies.
+You might also want to offer to buy the materials your expert needs, like masking tape and paper, surface repair and preparation materials, primers and cleanup supplies.

 Consider wallpapering one accent wall